SupaMinovative/Sprax/README.md

 <p align="center"> <img src="screenshots/sprax_nav.gif" alt="Main Screen" width="400"/> </p>

-**Sprax** is an Android app designed to help German learners practice vocabulary with a fun, interactive guessing game.
-Lessons are categorized by levels (A1–B1), and the app features progression tracking, quick review, and gradual learning — all within a clean, simple UI.
+**Sprax** is an Android app that helps German learners build vocabulary through a fun and interactive guessing game.
+Lessons are organized by level (A1–B1), and the app includes pronunciation playback, progress tracking, quick reviews, and gradual learning — all wrapped in a clean, user-friendly interface.

 **This project showcases my journey into mobile development, applying theoretical knowledge into real-world app development.**

 ## ✨ Features

-**Vocabulary Lessons** - Learn German words in a flashcard style with meanings and example sentences.
+**Vocabulary Lessons** - Learn German vocabulary using flashcards with meanings, example sentences, images, and audio for pronunciation.

 **Progress Tracking** - Track your known and unlearned words, with the option to reset lessons for further practice.